redox-os/website/content/community.en.md

 title = "Community"
 +++

-This page attempts to explain how the Redox OS community is organised and help you navigate it.
+This page attempts to explain how the Redox OS community is organised and helps you navigate it.

 We follow the [Rust Code Of Conduct](https://www.rust-lang.org/policies/code-of-conduct) for rules in all community/chat channels.

 ## [Chat](https://matrix.to/#/#redox-join:matrix.org)

-Matrix is the official way to talk with Redox OS team/community (these rooms are English-only, we don't accept other languages because we don't understand them).
+Matrix is the official way to talk with the Redox OS team/community.
+These rooms are English-only: we don't accept other languages because we don't understand them.

 - #redox-join:matrix.org